-Here test.txt is successfully created by making use of touch command.
+Here test.txt is successfully created by making use of the touch command.

-6. locate: To find a file in the Linux system the locate command is used.
-It is very similar to search command in Windows.
+6. locate: To find a file in the Linux system, the locate command is used.
+It is very similar to the search command in Windows.
 This command gets you the path where it is saved or the actual name of the file.
-In addition to this if ‘-i’ argument is used then it will ignore the case of the filename.
+In addition to this, if the ‘-i’ argument is used, then it will ignore the case of the filename.
 You can also make use of ‘*’ if you do not remember the complete name of the file.

-7. sudo: This linux system commands is widely used in Linux.
-If a user wants to perform any task with administrative privileges then sudo command can be used.
+7. sudo: It is widely used in Linux.
+If a user wants to perform any task with administrative privileges, then the sudo command can be used.
 It stands for ‘SuperUser Do’.
 A short form of this command that is ‘su’ can be used.

 9. mv: This Linux system command is used to directly move the file to a destination folder.
 It deletes the copy from the source path and puts the file to the destination path.

 10. mkdir and rmdir: These commands are used to create directories and remove directories, respectively.
 These directories can further store files and other directories.
 To remove a directory, the directory should be empty.